Ic-ks/readme-svg-test/README.md

 How does it work
 ---------------------
 The WS2812B protocol needs 24 bits of data (8 bit per color channel) to set the color of one LED.
 Every further LED of a strip needs another 24 bit long data block.
 The transmission of these bits is done by sending a chain of high and low voltage pulses to the data line of the LED.

-In detail: Each separate bit is defined by a high voltage pulse which is followed by a low voltage pulse.
+In detail: Eah separate bit is defined by a high voltage pulse which is followed by a low voltage pulse.
 Both pulses must have an exact specified duration, so that they are recognized as 1 or 0 bit:
 * A 1 bit is defined by a high voltage pulse with a duration of 850 ns which is followed by a low voltage pulse of 400 ns
 * A 0 bit is defined by a high voltage pulse with a duration of 400 ns which is followed by a low voltage pulse of 850 ns
 * Each pulse can have a deviation of +/- 150 ns